mauno-j-ronkko/sharkC64/docs/language/modules/use.md

 >   ...
 > ```

-Note that, although all the names and labels in Shark are case-sensitive, the operating system may consider file names case-insensitive.
+Note that, although all the names and labels in sharkC64 are case-sensitive, the operating system may consider file names case-insensitive.
 Therefore, module names that differ only by letter cases are not recommended.